Major Initiatives

 Sustainability Guidelines for Suppliers

 To work together throughout the supply chain to realize a sustainable society, we distribute the Sustainability Guidelines for Suppliers, which describe our requirements for suppliers related to safety, human rights, labor practices, the environment, compliance and other topics, to suppliers while thoroughly informing them about the content.
-In April 2023, we made revisions to the guidelines, such as adding provisions on cybersecurity.
-We inspect their compliance with the guidelines by performing an annual check on existing suppliers and requesting new suppliers to perform a selfinspection using a checklist and following up on their efforts.
-Through these checks, we confirmed that all suppliers comply with the guidelines in fiscal 2023.
+In May 2023, we made revisions to the guidelines, such as adding provisions on cybersecurity.
+We inspect suppliers’ compliance with the guidelines by performing checks, encouraging them to perform a self-inspection using a checklist and following up on their efforts.
+Through these checks, we have confirmed that all suppliers comply with the guidelines.
 Moreover, through a periodic check on commodity items of concern, such as conflict minerals, we strive to maintain healthy transactions and reinforce a related structure throughout the supply chain.

 Reinforcing Relationships with Suppliers